nawahtkui/nawah-usnt.Token/USNT_Project_Notes.md

-# 🟢 USNT Project Notes & Marketing Concepts
+# 🟢 USNT TOKEN  Project Notes & Marketing Concepts

 ## 1️⃣ Whitepaper – Final Chapter

-### USNT – Integrated Global Advancement
+### USNT Token – Integrated Global Advancement

 **Universal Sovereign Nations Token (USNT)** is more than just a digital currency; it represents a **comprehensive concept of global advancement** that integrates **thought, politics, economy, and technology**, establishing a foundation for a **new international system**.
 This vision is a **true revolution in thinking, politics, and economics**, aimed at achieving **global security and stability**.